EventStore/EventStore-Client-Dotnet/docs/docs/getting-started/quick-tour.md

 > By default the server listens to port 2113 for requests.

 ## Writing an event

+Writing an event to the database involves two stages.

+Firstly you have to construct a new `EventData` that contains a unique Id, an event type and a byte array containing the event data.
+Usually this is represented by json but can take any format.

+Secondly you have to append that `EventData` to a stream.
+Making sure to specify the stream name, the expected state of the stream and then the data.

 @[code transcludeWith=//append-to-stream](@/samples/quick-start/Program.cs)

 ## Reading an event

+A Stream can read in both directions.
+In this case we are reading the "some-stream" forwards from the start.
+We are reading a single event.

+This provides an `IAsyncEnumerable` that can then be iterated on.

 @[code transcludeWith=//read-stream](@/samples/quick-start/Program.cs)